 Current coronavirus recommendations and restrictions in place for the Lapland Hospital District

-Maintain safe distances of 1 to 2 metres, and take good care of hand and cough hygiene.
+Maintain safe distances of at least two (2) metres, and take good care of hand and cough hygiene.

 Restaurants and bars

 24 February 2022 Government: The restrictions on restaurants will be lifted in the beginning of March

 General hygiene obligations for restaurants shall be valid for all regions through to 31 March 2022.

 The restaurants shall make it clear to arriving customers that a person with symptoms that relate to COVID-19 shall not be admitted to the restaurant.
 In particular, the catering establishments must ensure that no unnecessary congestion is created in their premises, and that the arrival of customers in the establishment is carried out in a manner which maintains a sufficient distance between customers and groups.
 The catering establishments must ensure that the premises and all its surfaces are cleaned and that customers are given the opportunity to clean their hands.
 The catering establishments must draw up a written plan for how it carries out the obligations and restrictions imposed on its operations and on the use of indoor and outdoor facilities.

 Visits to hospitals, and to social and health service units

 30 March 2022 Infection Control Unit: Visits by relatives in to Ward 5B of the Lapland Central Hospital are prohibited until Wednesday 6 April, in order to reduce the risk of infection of patients and staff.
 For a patient who is in hospice or otherwise seriously ill, visits by the asymptomatic relatives are possible and must be separately agreed with the care unit in question.